Advanced Placement Exams

 Loyola typically receives AP scores in late July.
 Students will be notified in writing (via Loyola email) by the Academic Advising and Support Center whether or not credit has been awarded.

 Loyola Awards credit for high-level IB courses in which a grade of six or seven is earned.
 Upon receipt of official notification of these scores, the AASC will work with the appropriate academic department to determine which, if any, credit should be awarded.
 A maximum of one year of credit may be earned through examination.

-College-level work done prior to high school graduation may be awarded transfer credits upon receipt of the following:
+College-level work done prior to high school graduation will be reviewed for transfer credit eligibility upon receipt of the following documents:

-Each supporting document is to be sent to the AASC.
+Each supporting document is to be sent to the Academic Advising and Support Center.